mattermost/docs/source/install/install-ubuntu-1404-mysql.rst

 Installing MySQL Database Server
 ================================

 You can install either MySQL or PostgreSQL.
+The MySQL version must be 5.6 or greater.

 To install PostgreSQL, see :ref:`install-ubuntu-1404-postgresql`

 **To install MySQL 5.6 on Ubuntu Server:**